bryce-marshall/scroll-listener/README.md

      * Returns the default ScrollEventScopeLimiter function used by the static auto method when no other limiter is specified.
      * The function will include all parent elements of the target HTMLElement, and finally the window object.
      * It will exclude the document object.
-     * @property defaultScopeLimiter
      */
     static readonly defaultScopeLimiter: ScrollEventScopeLimiter;
     /**
      * Returns the number of IScrollEventTarget instances within the collection.
-     * @property count
      */
     readonly count: number;
     /**
      * Returns the IScrollEventTarget at the specified index.
-     * @function get
      * @param index
      * @throws If index is null, less than 0, or greater than this.count.
      */
     get(index: number): IScrollEventTarget;
     /**
      * Adds an IScrollEventTarget instance to the collection.
-     * @method add
      * @param eventTarget The instance to add.
      */
     add(eventTarget: string | IScrollEventTarget): void;
     /**
      * Returns an array of the IScrollEventTarget instances in the collection, sorted by their inverse hierarchical position in the document hierarchy
      * (child elements first preceeding their parent elements, and finally the window object if it is present).
-     * @function toArray
      */
     toArray(): IScrollEventTarget[];
 }
 /**
+ * Contains information about the intersection of a target element with a container element.
+ * @interface IntersectionData
+ */
+export interface IntersectionData {
+    /**
+     * The type of the containing scroll event source.
+     */
+    readonly sourceType: DOMType;
+    /**
+     * The underlying DOM scroll event source.
+     */
+    readonly source: Document | Element | Window;
+    /**
+     * A rectangle representing the intersection of the target element with the underlying scroll event source.
+     */
+    readonly intRect: ClientRect;
+    /**
+     * Returns true if the instance describes an intersection, otherwise returns false.
+     */
+    readonly intersects: boolean;
+}
+/**
  * Event arguments passed to the ScrollListener callback function following a scroll event.
  * @interface ScrollListenerEventArgs
- * @property {Element} source The container that was scrolled to trigger the event.
- * @property {string} sourceType A string describing the type of event source (element, document, or window).
- * @property {UIEvent} sourceEvent The original upstream UIEvent.
- * @function getRelativeRectangle Returns a ClientRect instance describing the position of target relative to a specified element, or if no element is specified then relative to the container that fired the event.
- * @property {ClientRect} intersectionalRectangle A ClientRect instance describing the portion of the target element that is visible within the container that fired the event.
- * @property {boolean} intersectsSource True if any portion of the target element is visible within the container that fired the event, otherwise false.
- * @property {boolean} withinSource - True if the entire target element is visible within the container that fired the event, otherwise false.
- * @property {boolean} intersectsScope True if any portion of the target element is visible within the topmost scroll container that the ScrollListener instance is monitoring, otherwise false.
- * @property {boolean} withinScope - True if the entire target element is visible within the topmost scroll container that the ScrollListener instance is monitoring, otherwise false.
- * @property {boolean} scrolling - True if the target element is still scrolling at time the event is processed, otherwise false.
- * @property {any} state - Client state referenced by the ScrollListener instance.
  */
 export interface ScrollListenerEventArgs {
+    /**
+     * The container that was scrolled to trigger the event.
+     */
     readonly source: Document | Element | Window;
+    /**
+     * A string describing the type of event source (element, document, or window).
+     */
-    readonly sourceType: ScrollEventTargetType;
+    readonly sourceType: DOMType;
+    /**
+     * The original upstream UIEvent.
+     */
     readonly sourceEvent: UIEvent;
+    /**
+     * Returns a ClientRect instance describing the position of target relative to a specified element, or if no element is specified then relative to the container that fired the event.
+     */
     getRelativeRectangle(other?: Element): ClientRect;
+    /**
+     * A ClientRect instance describing the portion of the target element that is visible within the container that fired the event.
+     */
     readonly intersectionalRectangle: ClientRect;
+    /**
+     * Returns the array of rectangles that were tested following the scroll event to determine the extent to which the target element intersects with its containers that are included in the ScrollListener scope.
+The first element in the array represents the target DOM element, and the last element in the array will represent the DOM element of either the first container that the target element did not intersect, or the topmost container in the scope hierarchy if the target element intersected all scope elements.
+     */
+    getScopeRectangles(): ClientRect[];
+    /**
+     * Returns an array of IntersectionData objects that provide data about how the target element intersects with its parent containers that are defined by the ScrollListener scope.
+     */
+    getIntersectionData(): IntersectionData[];
+    /**
+     * True if any portion of the target element is visible within the container that fired the event, otherwise false.
+     */
     readonly intersectsSource: boolean;
+    /**
+     * True if the entire target element is visible within the container that fired the event, otherwise false.
+     */
     readonly withinSource: boolean;
+    /**
+     * True if any portion of the target element is visible within the topmost scroll container that the ScrollListener instance is monitoring, otherwise false.
+     */
     readonly intersectsScope: boolean;
+    /**
+     * True if the target element is still scrolling at time the event is processed, otherwise false.
+     */
     readonly withinScope: boolean;
+    /**
+     * True if the entire target element is visible within the topmost scroll container that the ScrollListener instance is monitoring, otherwise false.
+     */
     readonly scrolling: boolean;
+    /**
+     * Client state referenced by the ScrollListener instance.
+     */
     readonly state: any;
+    /**
+     * A debugging feature that writes information about how the target element intersects with its parent containers that are defined by the ScrollListener scope.
+     */
+    dumpScope(asText?: boolean): any;
 }
 /**
  * The function invoked by ScrollListener instances when forwarding a downstream scroll event.
- * @function ScrollListenerCallbackFunction
  * @param sender - the ScrollListener instance that invoked the callback.
  * @param args - The callback arguments as an instance of the ScrollListenerCallbackArgs.
  */
 export declare type ScrollListenerCallbackFunction = (sender: ScrollListener, args: ScrollListenerEventArgs) => void;
 /**
  * The function optionally invoked by ScrollListener instances whenever an upstream scroll event occurs.
- * @function ScrollListenerTraceCallbackFunction
  * @param sender - the ScrollListener instance that invoked the callback.
  * @param event - the original scroll event.
  */
 export declare type ScrollListenerTraceCallbackFunction = (sender: ScrollListener, event: Event) => void;
 /**
  * Specifies ScrollListener configuration options.
- * @property {number} throttleDuration - When specified, defines the duration (in milliseconds) of the minimum delay in between processing scroll events (the default is 150 milliseconds).
- * @property {ScrollListenerTraceCallbackFunction} traceFunction - An optional trace function that, when specified, will be invoked by the ScrollListener
- * instance immediately upon receiving an upstream scroll event, and before the upstream event is subject to any further downstream processing.
- * @property {any} state - When specified, defines optional client state to be passed to the callback function.
  */
 export interface ScrollListenerOptions {
+    /**
+     * When specified, defines the duration (in milliseconds) of the minimum delay in between processing scroll events (the default is 150 milliseconds).
+     */
     throttleDuration?: number;
+    /**
+     * An optional trace function that, when specified, will be invoked by the ScrollListener instance immediately upon receiving an upstream scroll event, and before the upstream event is subject to any further downstream processing.
+     */
     traceFunction?: ScrollListenerTraceCallbackFunction;
+    /**
+     * When specified, defines optional client state to be passed to the callback function.
+     */
     state?: any;
 }
 /**